ghanem-mhd/master-thesis-implementation/README.md

 The Fischertechnik and the gateway communicate with each other by sending MQTT messages.
 The gateway clients send transactions to smart contracts and listen to events.
 The Web application also sends transactions to the smart contract and uses read-only functions to display the smart contracts' information.
 There are contract-to-contract functions calls between the blockchain contracts, but for simplicity, they have been omitted.

-## Development Tools and Framework
+## Development Tools and Frameworks

 ### Blockchain and Smart Contracts